-Self-Guided Walking Tour in Megeve
+Self-Guided Walking Tour in Megève

 5 Stops 2.4 km ~1.4 hours

-Walking tour route map of Megeve
+Walking tour route map of Megève Open interactive map

-Why Walk Megeve?
+Why Walk Megève?
 A Self-Guided Tour

 Megève is small, and that is the whole point.
 The village center fits in your pocket: a cobbled church square, a market street, a hillside chapel walk, and a cable car, all within about 2.4km of flat-then-gentle climbing.
 You could drive between these in ten minutes, but you would miss the part that makes Megève feel like a 1920s ski resort that never got loud.
 Walking is how you notice the horse-drawn carriages clopping past the boutiques and the smell of woodsmoke from the chalets.